marcomilon/ezphp/README.md

 ### Why i create EzPHP?

 XAMP or equivalent environment are difficult to set up for people who are learning to code.
+With EzPHP you have a development environment with just one click.
 EzPHP is available only for windows.

 ### Requirements